lonis752/CV-app/README.md

+# CV App
+React application to create a resume from data entered into forms.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.